Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Introduction

-Additionally, we also refer readers to the Lagrangian multiplier methods, such as primal-dual methods or Uzawa-type methods \cite{2006Bacuta,2000BramblePasciakVassilev,uzawa1958iterative}.
-In particular, inexact Uzawa methods are also largely investigated for accelerating the convergence in the literature; see \cite{1997BramblePasciakVassilev,chen1998global,cheng2003inexact,2001HuZou,2002HuZou,2007HuZou} for instance.
+Additionally, we also refer readers to the Lagrange multiplier methods, such as primal-dual methods or Uzawa-type methods \cite{2006Bacuta,2000BramblePasciakVassilev,uzawa1958iterative}.
+In particular, inexact Uzawa methods have also been extensively investigated for accelerating the convergence in the literature; see \cite{1997BramblePasciakVassilev,chen1998global,cheng2003inexact,2001HuZou,2002HuZou,2007HuZou} for instance.

-Although appropriate preconditioners can significantly reduce the condition number, solving several large-scale linear systems at each iteration is still not cheap.
-Indeed, it is often impractical and unnecessary to compute the exact projection at every instance, which motivates the idea of the inexact preconditioned projected gradient descent (IPPGD) methods.
-A closely related concept, the Inexact Spectral Projected Gradient methods, has been explored in the literature \cite{2000BirginMartnezRaydan,2005AndreaniBirginMartnez, 2022DouglasMaxTiago, 2009GomesSantos, 2006WangLu}.
+Although appropriate preconditioners can significantly reduce the condition number, solving several large-scale linear systems at each iteration is still computationally expensive.
+Indeed, it is often impractical and unnecessary to compute the exact projection at every iteration, which motivates the idea of the inexact preconditioned projected gradient descent (IPPGD) methods.
+A closely related concept, the Inexact Spectral Projected Gradient methods, has been explored in the literature \cite{2000BirginMartnezRaydan,2005AndreaniBirginMartnez, 2022DouglasMaxTiago, 2009GomesSantos, 2006WangLiu}.
 The inexact oracle method described in \cite{2014DevolderGlineurNesterov} serves as another significant methodology closely related to our current study.
 However, the analysis of all these methods can be challenging; see the discussions around \eqref{diffi} below and Section \ref{sec:flow}.

-Inexact projections are typically implemented by solving the subproblem \eqref{subproblem} through iterative methods with a limited number of inner iterations; see the semi-smooth Newton-CG method \cite{2012JiangSunToh} and Dykstra's algorithm \cite{1983Dykstra,2003BirginMartnezRaydan} for instance.
-In this study, we propose a novel inexact projection operator $\widetilde{P}_{\mM}$, constructed via Schur complement approximation; see Section \ref{subsec:ipp_operator} for the detailed definition.
+Inexact projections are typically implemented by solving the subproblem \eqref{subproblem} through iterative methods with a limited number of inner iterations; see the semi-smooth Newton-CG method \cite{2012JiangSunToh} and Dykstra's algorithm \cite{1983Dykstra,2003BirginMartnezRaydan} for instance. \RGI{In this study, we develop a convergence theory based on a delicate inexact projection operator $\widetilde{P}_{\mM}$.} It is constructed via Schur complement approximation: $\mM$ denotes a metric set $\mM=\{ M, \widetilde{S} \}$ for the projection metric $M$ and the Schur complement approximation $\widetilde{S}$, i.e., $\widetilde{S}\approx S:= B M^{-1}B^T$, with $M$ and $\widetilde{S}$ \RGI{both being} symmetric positive definite (SPD) linear operators.
+See Section \ref{subsec:ipp_operator} for the detailed discussion.
 This operator can collectively integrate the preconditioning and inexactness mechanism.
-Given a sequence of metrics $\{\mM_k\}_{k\ge 0}$ and time steps $\{\alpha_k\}_{k\ge 0}$, mimicking \eqref{PGD0}, we obtain a natural IPPGD method:
+Given a sequence of \RG{metric sets} $\{\mM_k\}_{k\ge 0}$ and time steps $\{\alpha_k\}_{k\ge 0}$, mimicking \eqref{PGD0}, we obtain a natural IPPGD method: